uraurora/udoll/README.md

 # udoll
-Aim to make my perfect doll
+Aim to make a perfect doll
 ## 1. What is it?
-A simple framework to build npc ai (developing...)
+A simple framework to build npc ai (developing...),which can be your desk doll.

 ### 1.1 structure
 - udoll-core